 When the temperature increases in our environment or due to fever, the higher molecular motion in the water molecules of CSF results in an expansion of the volume of CSF and thus decreasing the density.
 Although you cannot feel it, earth’s atmosphere presses down with the force of one kilogram per square centimeter, or 14.7 pounds per square inch.
 That pressure works out to about a ton per square foot.
 Our terrestrial biology evolved to operate in this pressure, which, while startling-sounding, pales when compared to underwater creatures’ bodies in the deep sea that can withstand dozens of tons per square foot.
 Atmospheric pressure has a major impact on water’s boiling point and freezing point when it transitions from a liquid to a gas or vice versa.

 What does this water chemistry imply?
-Since the brain is in a fixed volume space due to the confines of the skull, when temperature rises, intracranial pressure rises as well.
+Since the brain is in a fixed volume space due to the confines of the skull, when the temperature rises, intracranial pressure rises as well.
 This is why in leptin resistance states we can see signs of intracranial pressure without a mass occupying lesion.
 This is precisely why obesity is always associated with pseudotumor cases.
 It is also why alterations of Vitamin A are associated with it as well.
 Alterations in Vitamin A is associated with an altered photoperiod to fake light which creates inflammation in the brain as well.
+This occurs because every opsin in the body is linked to Vitamin A. Blue light at night is the bigger offender of altered Vitamin A coupling in the retina and opsin systems.
 This raises CSF temperatures to change the density relationship in CSF water.
 This is precisely what we saw in the pseudotumor cerebri blog.
-When I made these connections as neurosurgeon, I was able to fully understand why pseudotumor cerebri occurred, as it does from a quantized perspective.
+When I made these connections as a neurosurgeon, I was able to fully understand why pseudotumor cerebri occurred, as it does from a quantized perspective.
 It also pointed out why the mass of the brain increases when we lose energy in the brain for any reason at all.
 When the brain swells it decreases the amount of CSF in the brain to liberate oxygen.
 This relationship has massive implications in how we might consider altering treating intracranial pressure in humans.
 This model explains why people get obese when they are losing energy to their environments as well.
 It is all about the loss of energy balance.

 CSF/Water and the Magnetic Field

-Another fact about the temperature/density relationship of CSF water, is that when inflammation increases, so does a persons temperature.
-With every degree of temperature rise, the basal metabolic rate in humans increase 13 percent.
+Another fact about the temperature/density relationship of CSF water is that when inflammation increases, so do a person temperature.
+With every degree of temperature rise, the basal metabolic rate in humans increases 13 percent.
 When basal metabolic rates rise, we lose quantum timing, because time is relative to the electromagnetic field one inhabits.
-This is why flies lives are short to us, but to them it is not, because flies experience time more slowly.
+This is why flies lives are short for us, but to them, it is not, because of flies experience time more slowly.
 It is also why human children have the same sensation.
 When they are young their basal metabolic rate is much faster than an adult.
-They experience time differently because time is in fact relative to mass.
+They experience time differently because time is, in fact, relative to mass.
 When children become adults their perceptions of this issue also change because their metabolic rates slow and their perception of time speeds up greatly.
 Now you know why time really does speed up as we age.
 It is not an illusion.
 It is an expected fact that nature uses because of quantized effects of mass equivalence.
 Our time perception is directly tied to the amount of energy delivered per unit squared to the neocortex.

-Guess what other structure sits around theanterior base of the 3rd ventricle of the the human brain?
+Guess what other structure sits around the anterior base of the 3rd ventricle of the human brain?